pstolarz/CoopThreads/README.md

 +-------------------+  |        +-------------------+      +-------------------+
         Fig 1                           Fig 2                      Fig 3
 ```
-NOTE: The example assumes the stack grows downwards (into lower memory addresses).

 1. Fig. 1.
 Three threads are created - thread 1 (as first), 2, 3 (as last) by
    calling `coop_sched_thread()` routine.
 The threads are created on the main
    stack with their stack sizes specified during the thread creation by passing